All The Houses Were Going Round And Round

 Recordings

 Billy Williams recorded four versions of this song: 26 January 1912 for Zonophone; ca. March 1912 for Pathé; ca. March 1912 for Edison Standard Cylinder; and ca. November 1912 for Homophon.
-Reissues appeared on several other labels.1
+Reissues appeared on several other labels.2

 __________________

-1 For comprehensive discographies of recordings by Billy Williams, see Brian Rust,
+2 For comprehensive discographies of recordings by Billy Williams, see Brian Rust, British Music Hall on Record (Harrow, UK:

-Andrews and Ernie Bayly, Billy Williams’ Records: A Study in Discography
+Gramophone, 1979); and Andrews and Bayly, Billy Williams’ Records.